team4186/demo-bot/README.md

-# Empty Robot
+# Demo Bot

-Sample code used to create new repositories
+Used to operate the demo bot using West-Coast drive.

 ## Reminders